-Despite these expectations being more optimistic than those of the industry as a whole, a greater increase on the 2019 workforce may be required to meet the needs of industry and infrastructure projects.
+Despite these expectations being more optimistic than those of the ECI as a whole, a greater increase on the 2019 workforce may be required to meet the sector's labour requirements going forward, particularly for growth areas like net zero and decommissioning.
 This optimism is however not matched by the number of young people entering the sector, begging the question as to where the oil and gas sector is going to find the workers to substantiate such an increase in the workforce.
 Currently, only 12% of the sector's workforce is under 30 years old, and 35% is over the age of 50.
 With the anticipated increase in workload over the coming decades, the increase on 2019 levels of 9.35% remains potentially too low to fill remaining shortages left by those retiring whilst also meeting future levels of demand.